ngliota/ccwc/README.md

 # Code Challenge Word Count (CCWC)
 I build my own word count challenge with java
-I don't even know how i can do it please do not edit
+I don't even know how i can do it please do not touch nor edit

 # Requirements
 1. Any computer could run this